vijayraavi/architecture-center/docs/guide/design-principles/index.md

 ## Make all things redundant

-**Build redundancy into your application, to avoid having single points of failure**.
-A resilient application routes around failure.
+ resilient application routes around failure.
 Identify the critical paths in your application.
-Is there redundancy at each point in the path?
+Are there any single points of failure?
 If a subsystem fails, will the application fail over to something else?

 ### Recommendations